What Is a Web Address

 It's important to understand that no inherent differences exist between a URL and a web address—they are simply two terms for the same concept.
 Each part, from the scheme to the domain extension, plays an important role in guiding you to your desired internet destination.

-See also How to Create Darknet Website
+See also How to Save a Google Maps

 How to Select a Web Address